collinhover/impactplusplus/README.md

 We also don't want to overlap too much with Jesse Freeman's [Impact Bootstrap](https://github.com/gamecook/Impact-Bootstrap "Impact-Bootstrap"), so you should definitely check it out also!

 ####Features
+* Extended support for Impact's default collision system
-* Box2D Physics (v2.1a + lots of performance/bug fixes)
+* (optional) Box2D Physics (v2.1a + lots of performance/bug fixes)
 	* Physics ready entities with multi-type collision ignore checks (pass-through)
 	* 60+ new tiles for the collision map
 	* Debug draw
-* Utilities to convert Collision-maps to Box2D Physics shapes
-	* Solid Shapes ( convex )
-	* Edge Shapes ( convex or concave )
-	* Climbable Shapes ( convex )
-	* One-way Shapes for up, down, left, or right ( convex )
 * Lighting
 	* Realtime moving and highly optimized
 	* Dynamic alpha and/or color